 But there will come a time when you want to venture out to enjoy a meal at a local restaurant (or fast food).

 When that time comes, be sure to know which menu items are your best options.
 Plan ahead by navigating all those hidden sugars and carbs.
-The good news it's easy to make a good choice and choose low-carb options.
+The good news is it's easy to make a good choice and choose low-carb options.

 Enjoy your meal out with peace of mind, knowing that you are still eating low-carb and sticking to your ketogenic diet!